avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/README.md

 The first task to build the printer is to gather all of the needed materials and parts.
 Some of the parts have to be 3D printed while some have to be bought.

 - BOM
-  - _This bill of materials lists all of the necessary materials needed outside of 3D printed parts.
+  - [This bill of materials](https://docs.google.com/spreadsheets/d/1lOPZoF1P2OSdJcijZRVrwAEVFh3LLAnf6-s6k-hlbZU/edit?usp=sharing) lists all of the necessary materials needed outside of 3D printed parts.
 Adjust the lengths of cables, wires and anchors for your scale._
 - 3D printed parts
-  - You can find the STL files for the 3D printed parts in this link.
+  - You can find the STL files for the 3D printed parts in [this link](https://drive.google.com/drive/folders/1kiN-LbARLsxLX0qtUebhP6p249WNFrtA).
 It is recommended that these parts be sent out for professional 3D printers, since precision is of utmost importance.
-We ran into some print-quality issues specially in the gear parts.

 #### Mover Assembly

 - Structure
   - The structure of the mover consists of four wood beams, 3D printed corner clamps and beam sliders, the extruder and a lot of zipties.
-The instructions for how to put everything together can be found in the assembly manual in the official Hangprinter website.
+The instructions for how to put everything together can be found in the assembly manual in the official [Hangprinter website](https://hangprinter.org/doc/v3/).
 - Attach lines
   - This part of the assembly process has proven to be very difficult if not done properly.
 While cutting the fishline, ensure that it does not get tangled in the process.
 To avoid that, wrap the line around something small and flat, like a piece of cardboard.
 - Extruder assembly